-The state has a differentiated administrative structure throughout the country which provides all basic public services.
-9 8 The administrative structures of the state provide most basic public services throughout the country, but their operation is to some extent deficient.
-6 5 The administrative structures of the state are extending beyond maintaining law and order, but their 4 territorial scope and effectivity are limited.
-3 2 The administrative structures of the state are limited to keeping the peace and maintaining law and 1 order.
+The state has a differentiated administrative structure throughout the country which provides all basic public services. - 10 9 The administrative structures of the state provide most basic public services throughout the country, but their operation is to some extent deficient.
+8 7 6 The administrative structures of the state are extending beyond maintaining law and order, but their territorial scope and effectivity are limited.
+5 4 3 The administrative structures of the state are limited to keeping the peace and maintaining law and order.
 Their territorial scope is very limited, and broad segments of the population are not covered.

-Criterion: Political Participation

-The populace decides who rules, and it has other political freedoms.
+2

-2.1 Free and fair elections

-To what extent are political representatives determined by general, free and fair elections?

-Please assess if:

-- · general elections are regularly conducted on the national level - · universal suffrage with secret ballot is ensured - · several parties with different platforms are able to run - · political posts are filled according to election outcome

-When evaluating the quality of elections, please consider if:

-- the electoral management body is impartial and effective - · registration procedures for voters, candidates and parties are transparent and fair - the polling procedures, including vote count, result verification and complaint resolution, are conducted in a transparent, impartial and correct manner - · fair and equal media access is ensured for all candidates and parties - · polling is accessible, secure and secret to ensure effective participation

-2.2 Effective power to govern

-To what extent do democratically elected political representatives have the effective power to govern, or to what extent are there veto powers and political enclaves?

-Veto powers refer to individuals or groups who have the power to undermine democratic procedures without questioning the system as such.
+2.1 Free and fair elections To what extent are political representatives determined by general, free and fair elections?
+Please assess if: general elections are regularly conducted on the national level universal suffrage with secret ballot is ensured several parties with different platforms are able to run political posts are filled according to election outcome When evaluating the quality of elections, please consider if: the electoral management body is impartial and effective registration procedures for voters, candidates and parties are transparent and fair the polling procedures, including vote count, result verification and complaint resolution, are conducted in a transparent, impartial and correct manner fair and equal media access is ensured for all candidates and parties polling is accessible, secure and secret to ensure effective participation There are no constraints on free and fair elections.
+General, multi-party elections are held, conducted properly and accepted as the means of filling political posts.
+However, there are some constraints on the fairness of the elections with regard to registration, campaigning or media access.
+General elections are held, but serious irregularities during voting process and ballot count occur.
+The rights to vote, campaign and run for office are restricted, and elections have de facto only limited influence over who governs.
+National elections, if held at all, are entirely unfree and unfair.
+2 1 2.2 Effective power to govern To what extent do democratically elected political representatives have the effective power to govern, or to what extent are there veto powers and political enclaves?
+Veto powers refer to individuals or groups who have the power to undermine democratic procedures without ques tioning the system as such.
 Veto powers can come from the military, the clergy, landowners, business elites, and external actors, among others.
-They can "veto" the results of democratic decisions or retain prerogatives that cannot be touched by democratically elected officeholders (e.g., nominating the commander-in-chief of the armed forces).

-Note: This point is distinct from the stateness criterion; guerrilla organizations, paramilitaries, state-free regions (in slums or in rural areas) are not the veto powers meant here.
+They can "veto" the results of democratic decisions or retain prerogatives that canno be touched by democratically elected officeholders (e.g., nominating the commander-in-chief of the armed forces) Note: This point is distinct from the stateness criterion; guerrilla organizations, paramilitaries, state-free regions (ir slums or in rural areas) are not the veto powers meant here.
+Democratically elected political representatives have the effective power to govern.
+No individual or group is holding any de facto veto power.
+Democratically elected political representatives have considerable power to govern.
+However, individual power groups can set their own domains apart or enforce special-interest policies.
+Democratically elected political representatives have limited power to govern.
+Strong veto groups are able to undermine fundamental elements of democratic procedures.
+Political decision-makers are not democratically elected.

-Criterion: Political Participation

-The populace decides who rules, and it has other political freedoms.

-Association / assembly rights
+2.3 Association/ assembly rights